-Automatically switch to current database and user when unable to set user to dbo from "[xx] [dbo] yyy" to "[current db][current user] yyy" when the 'setuser dbo' fails.
+Specify to allow the SQL Scanner to switch the database and user for a job to the current database and current user when the login is unable to 'setuser dbo' during scanning.
+You will notice that the Job name is changed from "[xx] [dbo] yyy" to "[current db][current user] yyy" when the 'setuser dbo' fails.
 Also, in the information pane in the SQL Scanner window under "Connection Information," this line is added "Scanned using the current database and user setting".